alvarezrrj/alirey/README.md

 + Use filament tables
 + BookingController->edit()
     - Find another way to see if day is full inside while loop to avoid so many round trips to DB
-+ Link Google calendar and/or iCal
-    - Add 'add to calendar' button on booking view
 + Sort out calendar drop-down positioning
 + Give admin ability to dissallow last minute bookings in config.
 + Add search in bookings table